expo/fyi/troubleshooting-sdk-upgrades.md

 2. You might find that you can't reproduce the issue, but it's becaues you found a problem with your implementation that was easier to see in isolation.
 So now you can take that learning back to your own code!
 3. If you can reproduce the issue, you've just created a valuable artifact that you can pass along to the maintainer when you ask for help, eliminating several obstacles on their way to providing a fix.

+### Submit an issue

 If you have a minimal reproduction and it's for the Expo SDK or CLI, submit it to the [Expo Github issues list](https://github.com/expo/expo/issues).
 If we can run it on our end and see the same issue you're seeing, it greatly improves the odds that we'll be able to fix it in short order, or at least be able to suggest a workaround.

 If you have a minimal reproduction for another package, submit it to that package's Issues list.
 Minimal reproductions are helpful and appreciated everywhere.

+When you report an issue, describe what is specifically happening versus what you expect to happen.
+Language like "not working" is typically too vague, as there's many different ways something could be "not working."
+Descriptions like "I got this error message: {specific error message}" or "the view overlaps the camera notch when it should be under it" help others visualize your issue, whether reporting it via Github or discussing it on Discord.

 ## Tips for non-CNG projects

 If you're managing your own **ios** and **android** folders, a common source of issues during an upgrade are changes to native project files.
 You can see all the changes to the base native template in the [Native Project Upgrade Helper](https://docs.expo.dev/bare/upgrade).
 Double-check those, as one line can make a big difference!

+## More information

+Check out our [troubleshooting guides overview](https://docs.expo.dev/troubleshooting/overview/) for a list of all of our guides for how to debug specific issues and use debugging tools in general.
+One of the issues presented in here might resemble your issue.